 Assistant Director (International) & Melbourne Postdoctoral Fellow

-Alexei is a Scientific Advisor to the UN-Habitat Cities and Climate Change Initiative in the Pacific region and is a Steering Committee member of the Research for Development Impact (RDI) Network.
+Alexei is a Scientific Advisor to the UN-Habitat Cities and Climate Change Initiative in the Pacific region and represents the University of Melbourne on the Steering Committee of the Pacific Urban Partnership.
 Previously Alexei was a Research Associate at the United Nations Global Compact Cities Programme, and a Visiting Scientist at the United Nations University in Bonn, Germany.
 His doctoral studies were based at the Australian-German Climate & Energy College, examining how informal settlements in Pacific Small Island Developing States interacted with Climate Resilient Development initiatives in post-disaster settings.